niblyx-malnus/hapibox/README.md

 # hapibox

-a simple skeleton and sandbox to start messing around with the http-api library
+a simple skeleton and sandbox to start messing around with the http-api library (especially if you're a Hooner with no frontend experience)

 - All examples drawn from [here](https://developers.urbit.org/guides/additional/http-api-guide).